facundobatista/dsaf/remex/README.md

 - 3: can connect to WiFi but not to the Management Node
     - ensure the router providing WiFi has Internet working properly

+- 4: the Management Node rejected the device
+    - check logs in the Management Node

+In each case the framework will also log internally what happened.

-Note that if any problem is found in a "normal operation" but the framework can still connect to the Management Node, the device will be in Regular Mode and will just inform the failures to the Management Node.
+Note that if any problem is found in a "normal operation" while the device is connected to the Management Node, the device will be in Regular Mode and will just inform the failures to the Management Node.